 The written appeal must be submitted to the office of the Chancellor within five (5) business days of notification of the Dean's decision with notification to the Dean.
 The Dean shall submit all information regarding the dismissal to the Chancellor within 5 business days of notification by the student notification.
 The Chancellor shall consider the appeal and render his/her decision.
 The Chancellor shall communicate this decision in writing to the student and the Dean.
 The decision of the Chancellor shall be final and effective immediately.
-A copy of the Services. decision will be provided to the Vice President for Student During the appeals process the student will not attend classes, clinic or any sanctioned College activities until such time as any/all termination appeals are exhausted.
-The student is expected to behave in а professional manner durina this time.
-If the appeal is granted, the student will be guided through action plans developed by faculty so that progress lostduring the appeals process is addressed.
+A copy of the decision will be provided Services.
+During the appeals process the student will not President for Student attend classes, clinic or any sanctioned College activities until such time as any/all termination appeals are exhausted.
+The student is expected behave to professional manner time.
+If the appeal is granted, the student during this will be guided through action plans developed by faculty so that progress lostduring the appeals process is addressed.
 Graduation may be delayed

-H.Personal Counseling about Non-Academic Issues
+H. Personal Counseling about Non-Academic Issues